wagtail/wagtail/docs/getting_started/tutorial.md

 {% endblock %}
 ```

-Most of this should be familiar, but we'll explain `get_children` a bit later.
+Most of this should be familiar from our previous work with the `home_page.html` template, but we'll explain `get_children` a bit later.
-Note the `pageurl` tag, which is similar to Django's `url` tag but
-takes a Wagtail Page object as an argument.
+If you are coming from Django, the `pageurl` tag is similar to Django's `url` tag, but takes a Wagtail Page object as an additional argument.

+Now we can create our new page.
+Here is how we will create one from the Wagtail admin interface:

-In the Wagtail admin, go to Pages, then Home.
+1. In the Wagtail admin, go to Pages, then Home.
-Add a child page to the Home page by clicking on the "Actions" icon and selecting the option "Add child page".
+2. Add a child page to the Home page by clicking on the "Actions" icon and selecting the option "Add child page".
-Choose "Blog index page" from the list of the page types.
+3. Choose "Blog index page" from the list of the page types.
-Use "Our Blog" as your page title, make sure it has the slug "blog" on the Promote tab, and publish it.
+4. Use "Our Blog" as your page title, make sure it has the slug "blog" on the Promote tab, and publish it.

-You should now be able to access the url `http://127.0.0.1:8000/blog` on your site
-(note how the slug from the Promote tab defines the page URL).
+You should now be able to access the url `http://127.0.0.1:8000/blog` on your site (note how the slug from the Promote tab defines the page URL).

 Now we need a model and template for our blog posts.
-In `blog/models.py`:
+Edit `blog/models.py` to include:

 ```python
 from django.db import models